bharath12345/bharath12345.github.io/_posts/2013-07-11-few-days-with-apache-cassandra.md

 *  And thats just half the story.
 Our user afterall wants the thread and JVM memory stats too.
 Lets suppose that he is okay with 2 minute interval of collection for these - so we have 54 Million inserts per month for say 4 metrics (one for threads and rest for memory)
 *  Adding that we get around 162 Million records to insert
 *  From the querying perspective, lets say we have only 2 users in our IT Operations team who will be actively querying this data.
-*  If you think you can make this work with something in open-source RDBMS, then its time to stop reading this article right here and conserve some time...
+*  If you think you can make this work with something in open-source RDBMS with <10sec response times OOTB, then stop reading this article right here and conserve some time...

 #### Before we start data modeling...
 ######Data Access methods in Cassandra